LogoCoatedMagnets

 Standard / guidanceUse it forDo not over-claimProcurement action

-UL 62275 + UL cable-tie application guidanceType designation, securement/support distinction, temperature/marking context in electrical-installation use.All UL 62275 type designations can secure; primary support is tied to Types 2S/21S and specified flexible conduit/tubing/cable cases.
+UL 62275 + UL cable-tie application guidanceType designation, securement/support distinction, temperature/marking context in electrical-installation use.All UL 62275 type designations can secure; primary support is tied to Types 2S/21S with minimum 222 N (50 lbf) support-strength declaration for specified flexible conduit/tubing/cable cases.
 Rigid conduit is not covered.Do not treat UL Type 11 as support permission.
 Ask suppliers to state type designation plus installation scope in RFQ response.

 ASTM WK70439 (work item) + ASTM 2025 updateDefining why pull-force comparability needs controlled method alignment.The document is still a proposed work item; no finalized universal pull-force method is publicly established.Run a single buyer-defined pull test method across all supplier samples and compare only like-for-like runs.